MEleonoraRossi/BigDataPhylogeny-Course/Day4/Lab7.md

 - Does the SplitsTree network for COI show large boxes (conflicting signal) or is it mostly tree-like?
 - Compare the COI network to the 16S network.
 Are the splits consistent?
 Discordance between markers can indicate ILS or past gene flow.
-- If you see boxes between T. challengeriana and T. dantarti, does this mean they hybridise?
+- If you see boxes between `T. challengeriana` and `T. dantarti`, does this mean they hybridise?
 What alternative explanations exist?
-- In which scenarios would you publish a network rather than (or alongside) a tree?

 ---